aws-samples/lambda-apigateway-twilio-tutorial/README.md

 ## Connecting the dots & Testing

 1. We should now have a publically accessible GET endpoint.
 Ex: `https://xxxx.execute-api.us-west-2.amazonaws.com/prod/addphoto`
 2. Point your Twilio number to this endpoint.
-[Screenshot](https://s3-us-west-2.amazonaws.com/mauerbac-hosting/twilio.png)
+[Screenshot](https://s3-us-west-2.amazonaws.com/mauerbac-hosting/twilio.png) Recommend creating a Progammable SMS > Messaging Service (Inbound Settings > Request URL) and assigning it your Phone Number > Messaging > Messaging Service > `MESSAGING_SERVICE_NAME`.
-3. Our app should now be connected.
+3. The app should now be connected.
 Let's review: Twilio sends a GET request with MMS image, fromNumber and body to API Gateway.
 API Gateway transforms the GET request into a JSON object, which is passed to a Lambda function.
 Lambda processes the object and writes the user to DynamoDB and writes the image to S3.
 Lambda returns a string which API Gateway uses to create an XML object for Twilio's response to the user.
 4. First, let's test the Lambda function.
-Click the Actions dropdown and Configure sample event.
+Click the Actions dropdown and Configure test event.
 We need to simulate the JSON object passed by API Gateway.
 Example:
 ```
 {
   "body" : "hello",